 |$80,000 - $89,999

 |$100,000 - $119,999

 Calculate your reduction

-To calculate your effective salary reduction, download the Fiscal Year spreadsheet (.xlsx) or the Annual Year spreadsheet (.xlsx) depending on your appointment.
+To calculate your effective salary reduction, download the Fiscal Year spreadsheet (.xlsx) or the Academic Year spreadsheet (.xlsx) depending on your appointment.

 I am a faculty member on an academic year appointment with payments beyond the academic year.
 How will my reduction be determined?

 The rate being used to determine the August 23 reduction is based on the academic year amount, which begins on August 18.
 This amount does not include any summer payments.
 If the reduction remains in effect for 9 pay periods as currently planned, the full rate will be reinstated as of December 27, 2020, and summer 2021 payments will not be affected.

 I am a faculty member who was just promoted to associate or full professor.
 How will my reduction be determined?

 The promotion bonuses will become effective with the first paycheck of the academic year, which is effective August 18.
 Therefore, the pay rate used for the salary savings plan calculation effective August 23 will include the full amount of the promotion bonus.

 If I am approved to participate in the Voluntary Separation Incentive Program (VSIP) and will be retiring Dec.
 31, 2020, will I be subject to the temporary salary reduction?